fenago/python-networking-sysadmins/scripting/lab_guides/Lab_4.md

-In this section, we are going to learn about
-Python\'s subprocess module.
-Using `subprocess`, it\'s easy to spawn new processes and get their return code, execute external commands, and start new applications.

 We are going to see how we can execute external commands and get their output in Python by using the `subprocess` module.
 We will create a script called `execute_external_commands.py` and